-Only 3,067 Filipinos are officially registered with the Belgian National Institute of Statistics.
+According to figures provided by Belgian authorities for 2014, there are 3,529 Filipinos legally staying in Belgium.
+867 men and 2,662 women.
 Moreover, based on the findings of the Post during the OAV registration, it appears that a considerable number of Filipinos have become naturalized Belgians and Luxembourgeois over the years.
-Approximately 60% of the Filipinos in Belgium and Luxembourg are females.

 Filipinos in Belgium and Luxembourg engage in the following lines of work: Barbers/hairstylers (home service); Bartenders; Butlers; waiters; Carpentry work; Children's escort service; Cooks; Dishwashers; Dog/cat sitters; Drivers; Electrical repair; installation work; Factory assemblers; Food processing plant packagers; Gardeners; House cleaners; House sitters/home managers; Hotel housekeeping staff/porters; Part-time workers engaged in laundering and ironing; Mechanics; Office cleaners; Painters; Plumbers; Wall paper and carpet layers; Baby sitters; Caterers; Elderly care service providers; Entertainers (Antwerp area); Nannies; Sewers; Tutors; Domestic helpers/general utility personnel working with Diplomatic Missions and households; professionals in private firms, e.g., abstractors, data encoders (a small number though).

 At present, there are seventy-four listed associations of Filipinos residing in Belgium and Luxembourg.
 There are umbrella organizations in Belgium such as the Council of Filipino Associations in Belgium (COFAB) with 10 member-organizations and the Council of Filipino Associations in Flanders (COFAF) with 5 member-organizations.